alamine53/myhugowebsite/content/_index.md

 I am a Machine Learning Engineer at Mark Cuban Companies and the Dallas Mavericks.
 My work focuses on developing statistics, AI, and machine learning methods for high-dimensional data, with a focus on extracting insights on shooting mechanics from pose estimation in sports.

-Previously, I worked at the International Monetary Fund, developing machine learning models for crisis prediction and macro risk management.
+Prior to joining the Mavs, I worked at the International Monetary Fund, developing machine learning models for crisis prediction and macro risk management.

 I have a Master's in Applied Economics from Georgetown University, and a BA in Economics from the American University of Beirut.
 I am an ex-professional basketball player and a member of Lebanon's Under-18 national team in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964).